Last Updated on December 27, 2022

 Cons: Some might consider these heavy, adjusting autofocus takes time

-So far, every binocular we’ve featured on this list of the best binoculars for hunting utilized a roof prism to take light from the outside world into your eye.
-However, the Steiner company decided to use Porro prisms for the 10×42 Predator series — which also come in an 8×30 autofocus or AF version.
-We think that set makes are some of the best for hunting in the woods.
+Every binocular we’ve featured so far uses a roof prism to channel light into your eye.
+However, the Steiner company decided to use Porro prisms for the 10×42 Predator series — which also comes in an 8×30 autofocus (AF) version.
+We think these are some of 2023’s best binoculars for hunting in wooded areas.

-You’ll find excellent optics through each barrel when you’re holding the Predators.
-That’s because they start with quality lens components sourced from either Germany or Japan.
-Then, Steiner coats their lenses with their unique Color Adjusted Transmission coating, or CAT, to help animals’ red or brown fur stand out against foliage, grasses, or shade.
-Because of that coating and the autofocus feature, these make Steiner one of the top binocular brands.
+You’ll find excellent optics in each barrel.
+That’s because they start with quality lens components sourced from Germany or Japan.
+Then, Steiner coats their lenses with their unique Color Adjusted Transmission coating, or CAT, to help an animal’s red or brown fur stand out against foliage, grasses, or shade.
+Because of that coating and the autofocus feature, Steiner is widely seen as one of the top binocular brands.

-Like all the binoculars on this list, they’re water and fog-proof and feature a rugged housing to protect against drops.
-Also, Steiner includes their own Steiner Heritage Warranty that covers damage to the binoculars that could occur at no fault of your own.
-If you need some of the best binos for hunting at any price range, the Steiner Predator 10×42 makes a great choice.
+The Steiners are water- and fog-proof, and feature a rugged housing to protect against drops, plus the Steiner Heritage Warranty covers accidental damage.
+If you need some of the best binos for hunting in any price range, the Steiner Predator 10×42 makes a great choice.